 - Unchained Capital’s Multisig — easy to use interface, 2‑of‑3 setup, can access financial services based on your BTC in deposit.

-- Self Hosted Multisig — users can also create their own multisig setup.
-This requires significant technical proficiency compared to Unchained and Casa however you don’t sacrifice any privacy.
+- Self Hosted Multisig using Specter- This requires more technical proficiency compared to Unchained and Casa however you don’t sacrifice any privacy.

-Protip: Diversify your long term storage.
-If you have a significant portion of your net worth in Bitcoin, it’s in your best interest to diversify your holdings.
-This spreads out your risk which reduces the chances of being wiped out.
-For example, store a third of your Bitcoin with Casa’s multisig, another third with Unchained Capital Vault, and the remaining third on a paper wallet.
+Protip: Some users choose to diversify their long-term storage.
+If you have a significant portion of your net worth in Bitcoin, some folks store them in multiple wallets instead of using multisig.
+For example, store a third of your Bitcoin with a Specter multisig, another third with Unchained Capital Vault, and a third on a Coldcard.

 Let’s Wrap Up